Project Manager Cover Letter Example & Writing Guide

 In terms of cultural fit, mirror the language of the job description where possible.
 Project managers are often seen as outsiders - you need to show that you could be “one of them.”
 Below you’ll find the body of our cover letter example.

 I take pride in my work and believe in motivating a team for success.
-I have strong values and I'm always looking to improve myself, both personally and professionally.
+I have strong values and I'm always looking to improve myself, both on a personal and professional level.
+As such, I have undertaken additional on-the-job training and completed certifications in the realms of project management.

 I would greatly welcome the opportunity to discuss my experience in more detail and how the experience of my previous projects might make me an asset at Barra.

-How to end a project manager cover letter (conclusion & sign-off)
+How to close a project manager cover letter (conclusion & sign-off)

 You will likely still be brimming with examples to share, so give them one last reason to hire you in the conclusion.
 Maybe base it around a project that you know is coming up for them in the future – get the inside track from someone if at all possible.